Joey Bosa: 2016

-2016 season

 Bosa missed the first four weeks of the season due to a hamstring injury.
 On October 9, Bosa made his regular season debut against AFC West rival Oakland Raiders.
 Although Bosa only played 27 snaps, he finished the game with two sacks, a hit, and four hurries.
 The following game against the Denver Broncos, he had one quarterback hit, five hurries, and a stop while also drawing double teams throughout the game.
 Bosa was named Defensive Rookie of the Month for October.
 Despite being limited to 12 games, Bosa finished his rookie year with 41 tackles, 10.5 sacks, and a forced fumble.
 He was named the NFL Defensive Rookie of the Year.
 He was named to the NFL All-Rookie Team.
 He was ranked as the 100th best player in the league by his peers on the NFL Top 100 Players of 2017.

-2017 season
+2017

 Bosa followed his impressive rookie season with a solid second season, which began with the Chargers' move from San Diego to Los Angeles.
 He and Melvin Ingram formed one of the best pass rushing duos in the league, with Bosa totaling 70 tackles and 12.5 sacks - seventh in the NFL.
 On December 19, 2017, Bosa was named to his first Pro Bowl.
 He was ranked #37 by his fellow players on the NFL Top 100 Players of 2018.

-2018 season
+2018

 Bosa suffered a foot injury, which sidelined him until Week 11 of the 2018 season.
 In seven games, he recorded 5.5 sacks, 23 combined tackles, nine quarterback hits, and one fumble recovery.
-He made his playoff debut in the Wild Card Round against the Baltimore Ravens.
-In the 23-17 win, he had one sack, two tackles, and one quarterback hit.
-In the Divisional Round against the New England Patriots, he had one tackle in the 41-28 loss.
+He made his playoff debut in the Wild Card Round against the Ravens.
+In the 23–17 win, he had one sack, two tackles, and one quarterback hit.
+In the Divisional Round against the New England Patriots, he had one tackle in the 41–28 loss.
 He was ranked 56th by his fellow players on the NFL Top 100 Players of 2019.

-2019 season
+2019

 On April 12, 2019, Bosa switched his jersey number from 99 to 97.
 He wore 97 during his tenure with Ohio State.
 On April 23, 2019, the Chargers picked up the fifth-year option on Bosa's contract.

-In Week 7 against the Tennessee Titans, Bosa sacked Ryan Tannehill twice in the 23–20 loss.
+In Week 7 against the Titans, Bosa sacked Ryan Tannehill twice in the 23–20 loss.

 In Week 8 against the Chicago Bears, Bosa recorded another two sacks on Mitch Trubisky in the 17–16 win.

 He was named the AFC Defensive Player of the Week for his performance while his brother, Nick Bosa, won the award for the NFC.

 In Week 14 against the Jacksonville Jaguars, Bosa sacked rookie quarterback Gardner Minshew twice in the 45–10 blowout win.
 Bosa made the Pro Bowl after accumulating 11.5 sacks and 67 tackles in total for the 2019 season.
 He was ranked 34th by his fellow players on the NFL Top 100 Players of 2020.